st3w4r/openai-partial-stream/README.md

-# Partial Stream - Unlock the potential of OpenaAI Function Calling streams
+# Partial Stream - Unlock the potential of OpenAI function calling

 To install dependencies: